ayushpoddar/resume/markdown/resume.md

 </div>

 - **Mentored a junior developer**, guiding him in mastering **Ruby on Rails**, leading to significant progress in his technical skills.
-- **Led a team** of 10+ developers, conducting daily scrum meetings, performing code reviews, overseeing project onboarding, and managing resources.
-- Acted as the **primary point of contact** for clients, providing technical insights to facilitate optimal product development and mutual profitability.

 <hr class='short-line' />